axeII/axell.dev/content/posts/2025/plex-incident-debugging-infrastructure/index.md

 - Documentation Matters
 - Monitoring Pays Off

 Good monitoring (Grafana stack + Tautulli) made this fast and boring - which is exactly what you want.
 Without it, I might never have noticed the pattern.
+And next pattern can be actually done by malicious actor.

 Even simple, harmless configs can age into problems.
 What started as a fun experiment turned into a forgotten connection that looked suspicious during a review.
 If we’d documented the server‑to‑server connection, this would have been a 2‑minute check.
 Write down changes - even the “temporary” ones.